clavys/Commons-SRDT/README.md

 ## Latest release

-The most recent release is Atlanmod Commons 1.0.3, released January 15, 2019.
+The most recent release is Atlanmod Commons 1.0.4, released March 21, 2019.
 -   Javadoc: [commons][release-doc]

 To add a dependency on this library using Maven, use the following: